crypticpy/astigmatism-easy/astigmatism-easy-theme/README.md

 # AstigmatismEasy Theme

 A scientifically-optimized VS Code theme for developers with astigmatism and age-related vision decline.
 Specifically designed for coding in low-light environments while wearing prismatic neuro lens glasses.
+Now available in Night, Daylight, and Infrared variants so you can stay comfortable across any lighting condition.

 > _Screenshot omitted here so the repository stays free of binary assets._

+## 🌒 Theme Variants

+- **Night**: The original warm-dark experience tuned for minimizing halation while preserving contrast in very dim rooms.
+- **Daylight**: Keeps the core editor colors but lightens supporting UI surfaces and increases opacity so the theme stays legible in brighter spaces.
+- **Infrared**: A brand new, red-shifted palette with oxblood backgrounds, rose text, and ember diagnostics for astronomer-level dark adaptation.

 ## 🔬 The Science Behind This Theme